bhardwajRahul/USB-WiFi/home/USB_Ports.md

 USB-connected devices.

 New systems and motherboards with the problematic AMD chipsets are still being sold as of 2026-06 so beware.
+Recommend installing updated BIOS, if available.

 - USB ports wear over time and various things can happen if contacts are not solid and clean.